 Generic drug manufacturers Sandoz Inc. and Lupin Ltd. settled in April 2017 for a combined $1.8 million.

-Valeant Pharmaceuticals International Inc., which now owns Medicis, ultimately settled last month for $23 million, which left Impax Labs Inc. as the last remaining Defendant to face trial.
-After 10 days of trial, Impax and the End-Payors settled for $20 million.
+Valeant Pharmaceuticals International Inc., which now owns Medicis, ultimately settled for $23 million, which left Impax Labs Inc. as the last remaining Defendant to face trial.
+After 10 days of a rare pay-for-delay trial, Impax and the End-Payors settled for $20 million.
+In July 2018, the Court granted final approval to the Impax settlement, bringing total settlements in the case to $44 million.

 Case Style: In re Solodyn Antitrust Litigation, Case No. 1:14-md-02503-DJC, U.S. District Court, District of Massachusetts